diogoscf/github-lines/README.md

 You can add the bot to your server by clicking [this link](https://discord.com/api/oauth2/authorize?client_id=708282735227174922&permissions=10240&scope=bot)

+## Commands

+GitHub Lines has a few commands that you can use, although no commands are necessary to display the lines.
+The prefix for the commands is ";"

+ 1. `;help` - Returns a list of commands
+ 2. `;about` - Returns some info about the bot
+ 3. `;invite` or `;topgg` - Returns the link for the bot's top.gg page, from where you can invite the bot to your server
+ 4. `;ping` - Returns the bot's latency

 ## Running your own

 To run the bot yourself, follow these simple steps: